ThibaultJanBeyer/DragSelect/deploying.md

 versions are either `patch` wich changes 0.0.x, `minor` wich changes 0.x.0 or `major` for x.0.0.
 See [npm docs](https://docs.npmjs.com/getting-started/publishing-npm-packages)

+Check if the `changelog` reflects the latest version

 After that push again, just to make sure and then publish

 ```